Boating Accident Lawyer in Pompano Beach, FL

 Likewise, one thing many boaters don’t realize is that when a boating accident occurs on a public waterway, the incident falls under federal admiralty jurisdiction.
-So, having a legal defense team experienced in both State and Federal law can help to file the proper claims.
+So, having a legal team experienced in both State and Federal law can help to file the proper claims.

 Since a separate set of laws applies to boat accidents, seeking help from a Florida personal injury and maritime attorney who understands the right standards and procedures is essential for your case.
 Not to mention, you need someone that’s qualified to practice in federal court with valid experience to support your claim.

 In the unfortunate event you or someone you know has been involved in a boating accident, working with a personal injury attorney can make the difference.
 Call 954-597-6770 or contact us online to start your free consultation with an experienced attorney.